 Sopko argues the Pentagon already fails abysmally in monitoring an existing $32 million program to install bars or gratings in culverts to prevent insurgents from planting roadside bombs in them.
 He thinks at bare minimum the Department of Defense should now how many contracts they have issued under this program.
 They don’t.
 Thus it seems pretty obvious they aren’t vetting the contractors, much less monitoring where the money is going.

-Posted by Dr Stuart Jeanne Bramhall on Aug 3 2013, With 0 Reads, Filed under AfPak, Editor, WarZone.
+Posted by Dr Stuart Jeanne Bramhall on August 3, 2013, With 16529 Reads Filed under Afghanistan War, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.